On-farm hatching: Effects on animal welfare

-The European Food Safety Administration recommends on-farm hatching due to its reduction or elimination of the handling stress, resting problems, prolonged thirst, and prolonged hunger experienced by newly-hatched chicks in conventional hatcheries.
+The European Food Safety Authority recommends on-farm hatching due to its reduction or elimination of the handling stress, resting problems, prolonged thirst, and prolonged hunger experienced by newly-hatched chicks in conventional hatcheries.
 In conventional hatching, are unable to food and water for up to 72 hours after hatching as they are processed and transported to the farms on which they will be reared.
 The lack of food and water in the early days of chicks' lives is associated with several detrimental effects on their wellbeing.
 A meta-analysis of the effects of early feeding on the outcomes of broiler chickens found that post-hatch food and water deprivation was associated with lower body weights up to six weeks of age and higher total mortality after seven weeks (which is about the slaughter age of commercial broiler chickens).
 In contrast, on-farm hatching provides chicks with immediate access to food and water after hatching.
 A controlled experiment on the effects of on-farm hatching found that on-farm hatching resulted in lower total chicken mortality.

 On-farm hatching may also affect chickens' physiological welfare.
 One study found that on-farm hatching was strongly associated with lower footpad dermatitis compared to traditionally hatched broiler chickens.
 The authors speculate that this may be due to reduced litter moisture also observed in another study of on-farm hatching, which also found reduced footpad dermatitis.
 Post-hatch food and water deprivation has also been shown to cause adverse effects on immunological and gastrointestinal systems of chicks.
 At the same time, the type of hatching system was not found to have a distinguishable effect on plumage cleanliness, skin lesions, hock burn, or the gait quality of chickens, and layer hens hatched on-farm were in one study found to develop more severe keel bone fractures than those hatched in a conventional hatchery.
 The authors postulate that the difference in keel bone fracture rates is likely caused by differences in the behaviors adopted by on-farm hatched chickens.

 Conventional hatchery environments are prone to developing high levels of dust, pathogenic material, and noise from the operation of machinery and activity of hatched chicks.
 A study from Linkoping University found that chickens hatched in a conventional hatchery had higher corticosterone levels―a hormone produced during chickens' stress response―than a set of control chicks immediately after hatching and after transport to the farm.
 On the other hand, layer chicks hatched on-farm had lower corticosterone levels after transport than those first hatched in a hatchery and then transported to the farm.